 There are dozens of complicating examples of when Place of Service and Site of Care can be incorrect.
 It is vital to know if these common problems have been identified and corrected in the data sets you are using.
-(Watch for our Site of Care blog coming soon).
+Read our Site of Care blog dive deeper.

 Missingness is a term that describes missing data as a whole and, more specifically, completeness of the data in all attributes.
 We have written about missingness in several prior blog posts.
 We won’t cover it here, but please read the posts here and here.
 Missingness and how it is corrected is critical for users of claims data.

 These examples highlight how claims data can be incorrect and can cause problems.
 At worst, they can lead to an incorrect strategy or be a costly failure.
 To a lesser degree, they can lead to a lack of confidence in the data when making decisions or even inaction.
 Whether you are a healthcare researcher or analyst or an executive responsible for Strategy, Branding, Commercialization, or Marketing, we encourage you to understand your data and the potential shortcomings to get the result you seek.
 Please reach out if you want to continue this discussion and learn more about how Kythera improves data quality.